-A corporation is a reporting entity but not a tax-paying entity.
-True False 2.
-Partnership capital gains and losses are allocated separately to each of the partner True False 3.
-Married taxpayers may double their standard deduction amount by filing separate returns.
-True False 4.
-An item is not included in gross income unless the tax law specifies that the item is subject to taxation.
-True False 5.
-For taxpayers who do not itemize deductions, the standard deduction amount is subtracted from the taxpayer's adjusted gross income.
-True False 6.
-A taxpayer with self-employment income of \$600 must file a tax return.
-True False 7.
-A dependent child with earned income in excess of the available standard deduction amount must file a tax return.
-True False 8.
-A single taxpayer, who is not blind and who is under age 65, with income of \$8,750 must file a tax return

-9. If a taxpaye or she files a ta True False is due a refund, it will be mailed to the taxpayer regardless of whether hex return.
-10. Taxpayers True False with self-employment income of \$400 or more must file a tax return.
-11. If your spo single for the y True False use dies during the tax year and you do not remarry, you must file as ear of death. who do not qualify for married, head of household, or qualifying widow or status must file as single. principal place ried taxpayer paid more than half the cost of keeping a home which is th of residence of a nephew, who is not her dependent, she may use the old filing status.
-14. The maxim True False um official individual income tax rate for 2012 is 35 percent.
-15. All taxpaye True False rs may use the tax rate schedule to determine their tax liability.
-16. The head of True False f household tax rates are higher than the rates for a single taxpayer.
-17. Most states True False are community property states.

-18. If taxpayers are married and living together at the end of the year, they must file a joint tax return.
-True False 19.
-A taxpayer who maintains a household with an unmarried child may qualify to file as head of household even if the child is not the taxpayer's dependent.
-True False 20.
-A married person with a dependent child may choose to file as head of household if it reduces his or her tax liability.
-True False 21.
-A taxpayer who is living alone and is legally separated from his or her spouse under a separate maintenance decree at year-end should file as single.
-True False 22.
-An individual, age 22, enrolled on a full-time basis at a trade school, is considered a student for purposes of determining whether a dependency exemption is permitted.
-True False 23.
-A dependency exemption may be claimed by the supporting taxpayer in the year of death of a dependent.
-True False 24.
-For 2012, personal and dependency exemptions are \$3,800 each.
-True False 25.
-Scholarships received by a student may be excluded for purposes of the support test for determining the availability of the dependency exemption.
+1. A corporation is a reporting entity but not a tax-paying entity.
 True False

+2. Partnership capital gains and losses are allocated separately to each of the partners.
+True False

+3. Married taxpayers may double their standard deduction amount by filing separate returns.
+True False

+4. An item is not included in gross income unless the tax law specifies that the item is subject to taxation.
+True False

+5. For taxpayers who do not itemize deductions, the standard deduction amount is subtracted from the taxpayer's adjusted gross income.
+True False

+6. A taxpayer with self-employment income of \$600 must file a tax return.
+True False

+7. A dependent child with earned income in excess of the available standard deduction amount must file a tax return.
+True False

+8. A single taxpayer, who is not blind and who is under age 65, with income of \$8,750 must file a tax return.
+True False 9.
+If a taxpayer is due a refund, it will be mailed to the taxpayer regardless of whether he or she files a tax return.
+True False

+10. Taxpayers with self-employment income of \$400 or more must file a tax return.
+True False

+11. If your spouse dies during the tax year and you do not remarry, you must file as single for the year of death.
+True False

+12. Taxpayers who do not qualify for married, head of household, or qualifying widow or widower filing status must file as single.
+True False

+13. If an unmarried taxpayer paid more than half the cost of keeping a home which is the principal place of residence of a nephew, who is not her dependent, she may use the head of household filing status.
+True False

+14. The maximum official individual income tax rate for 2012 is 35 percent.
+True False

+15. All taxpayers may use the tax rate schedule to determine their tax liability.
+True False

+16. The head of household tax rates are higher than the rates for a single taxpayer.
+True False

+17. Most states are community property states.
+True False 18.
+If taxpayers are married and living together at the end of the year, they must file a joint tax return.
+True False

+19. A taxpayer who maintains a household with an unmarried child may qualify to file as head of household even if the child is not the taxpayer's dependent.
+True False

+20. A married person with a dependent child may choose to file as head of household if it reduces his or her tax liability.
+True False

+21. A taxpayer who is living alone and is legally separated from his or her spouse under a separate maintenance decree at year-end should file as single.
+True False

+22. An individual, age 22, enrolled on a full-time basis at a trade school, is considered a student for purposes of determining whether a dependency exemption is permitted.
+True False

+23. A dependency exemption may be claimed by the supporting taxpayer in the year of death of a dependent.
+True False

+24. For 2012, personal and dependency exemptions are \$3,800 each.
+True False

-26. The two types of exemptions are the personal exemption and the dependency exemption.
+25. Scholarships received by a student may be excluded for purposes of the support test for determining the availability of the dependency exemption.
+True False 26.
+The two types of exemptions are the personal exemption and the dependency exemption.
+True False

 27. A child for whom a dependency exemption is claimed on the parents' tax return may also claim a personal exemption on his or her own tax return.
+True False